10 Shopify alternatives to consider for your eCommerce store in 2024

 OpenCart also comes integrated with 36 payment processing gateways and allows you to accept earnings in various currencies.

-Hosted on Amazon Web Services (AWS), these plans provide a quick and easy way to set up an OpenCart online store.
+For a hosted solution, OpenCart Cloud offers three plans: Bronze at $99/month, Silver at $149/month, and Gold at $229/month.
+Hosted on Amazon Web Services (AWS), these plans provide a fast and convenient way to set up an OpenCart online store.

 Pros: